SVCE-ACM/A-December-of-Algorithms-2021/README.md

    #### Problem Statement
    - On the occasion of Halloween, a grand corn maze puzzle has been set up in the fields of **Hubb’s farm, New York**.
 There are several mystery boxes hidden at each magic spot.
    - Assume that there are `N` magic spots from `1` to `N` in the entire field.
-   - Given the points to the spots `p`, `q`, `d` and the distance between them `d` and also a participant who choses `A, B, C` the starting spot ,the path chosen to reach the final spot and the final magic spot respectively.
+   - Given the points to the spots `P` and `Q` and the distance between them `D` and also a participant who choses the starting spot `A`, the path chosen to reach the final spot `B` and the final magic spot `C`.
    - Identify whether the participant can reach the destination spot or not.
    - If yes print the minimum distance(shortest path) covered and the path taken by the participant to reach the final magic spot.
 Else print **"NO PATH FOUND”**.